 When you install a new card and use the Detect New Hardware feature in the EHX software, the software automatically detects the number of ports that are licensed on the card.
 You can also select the appropriate number of ports in Card Properties.

 The front lens of your card will always show how many ports you have licensed on that card.

 Feature licenses

-Currently, feature licenses include audio over IP (AoIP) connection and the Redundant Network feature.
 These must be purchased additionally to the port licenses and are available as shown below.